A Python Package for Sampling from Copulae: clayton: Case study: modeling pairwise dependence between spatial maximas with missing data

 \subsection{Numerical results}

-Benefiting of generating data with \textbf{COPPY} we are thus able, with Monte Carlo simulation, to assess theoretical results given by Proposition \ref{prop:boulin} in a finite sample setting.
-For that purpose, we implement a \textsf{Monte\_Carlo} class (in \texttt{monte\_carlo.py} file) which contains some methods to perform some Monte Carlo iterations for a given extreme value copula.
-Before going any further, we have to import the necessary libraries

-We thus set up parameters to simulate our bivariate dataset.
-For this subsection, we choose the asymmetric negative logistic model (see Appendix \ref{app:bv_ext} for a definition) with parameters $\theta = 10, \psi_1 = 0.1, \psi_2 = 1.0$.
+Benefiting from generating data with \textsf{clayton} we are thus able, with Monte Carlo simulation, to assess theoretical results given by Proposition \ref{prop:boulin} in a finite sample setting.
+For that purpose, we implement a \textsf{MonteCarlo} class (in \texttt{monte\_carlo.py} file) which contains some methods to perform some Monte Carlo iterations for a given extreme value copula.
+Now, we set up parameters to sample our bivariate dataset.
+For this subsection, we choose the asymmetric negative logistic model (see \ref{app:bv_ext} for a definition) with parameters $\theta = 10, \psi_1 = 0.1, \psi_2 = 1.0$.

 We choose the standard normal and exponential as margins.
 To simulate this sample, the following lines should be typed: